damozycodes/nest_quest/README.md

-This is the backend for NestQuesst, a platform that is supposed to make locating apartments more convenient by implementing robust search algorithms and roomate matching features.
+This is the backend for NestQuest, a platform that is supposed to make locating apartments more convenient by implementing robust search algorithms and roomate matching features.

 # Features